cfengine/documentation/reference/components/cf-agent.markdown

 ### report_class_log

 **Description:** The `report_class_log` option enables logging of classes set by cf-agent.
-Each class set by cf-agent will be logged at the end of agent execution.
-Each class includes timestamp information of cf-agent exit which has set the class (all set by same cf-agent execution will share that value).
+Each class set by cf-agent will be logged at the end of agent execution (all classes defined during the same cf-agent execution will have the same timestamp).

 Time classes are ignored.
 Destination: '/var/cfengine/state/classes.jsonl'